-In terms of the fructose and FODMAP content, you will see that this recipe includes two known moderately fructan-containing ingredients in relatively large amounts: dried coconut and almonds.
-According to the guidelines of Sue Shepherd’s low FODMAP diet, those on the strict plan should limit their intake of dried coconut to 1/4 cup per sitting, and almonds to about 10 per sitting.
-If this tart is divided into at least 10 segments (which is should be anyway), there is less than these amounts per servings.
-Individuals who aren’t on a diet as strict and who are trying to build up their tolerance should be able to tolerate more than these amounts anyway, providing their OVERALL FODMAP consumption isn’t already high that day, as it will add to the load/accumulation and could cause a reaction.
+In terms of the FODMAP content of this recipe, the lactose content of dark chocolate is very low.
+You will see that I’ve included relatively large amounts of dried coconut and almonds.
+According to Monash, those with moderate polyol sensitivies should limit dried coconut to to 1/4 cup per sitting, and those sensitive to oligo’s should stick to 10 almonds per sitting.
+If this tart is divided into at least 10 segments, there is less than these amounts per serving.
+Those who don’t need to be as strict should be able to tolerate more anyway (come at me, seconds!), providing their OVERALL FODMAP consumption isn’t already high that day, as it will add to the load.

 Chocolate, Orange & Almond Tart with a Coconut Crust

-Dietary info: Gluten free, low FODMAP (see notes above), low fructose (see notes above).
+Dietary info: Gluten free, moderate FODMAPs (see notes above), low fructose (see notes above).
 Contains egg, nuts and dairy (use vegan chocolate for dairy free).

 - 3.5 cups (or 200g) unsweetened shredded coconut